 How many trading sessions exist?

-Here’s an image with the trading sessions around the world within a 24 hour period.
+Here’s an image of the trading sessions around the world within a 24-hour period.

 You can see that some of the trading sessions overlap with others at some point.